07joshua03/weblab-vscode/README.md

-# WebLab functionality for Visual Studio Code
+# WebLab for Visual Studio Code
 Tired of using the default WebLab editor?
 Me too!
 This extension brings the WebLab environment right into Visual Studio Code.

 ![Example of functionality of WebLab for Visual Studio Code](./resources/example.png)